gracemcken/PP1-CC/README.md

     <br>

 - __Slider__
+    - Relevent user story: *As a user, I want to see a sneak peak of the pictures available without having to go to another page.*
     - On the home page there is a short gallery slider showcasing a few of the images belonging to the website, giving the user a brief idea of what to expect in the full gallery.
     - This was created using just HTML and CSS as well.
 Resources used for this are linked in the [credits](#credits) section.